Comment on page

 If you change your mechanics, then you'll end up with a lot of wasted work and obsolete levels that relied on discarded mechanics.
 But if you don't build enough test levels to measure the mechanics' potential, then you might end up with a dud mechanic that isn't interesting enough beyond the first level.

-Throughout your game's development, you'll likely have to throwaway or redo your levels.
-You might even have to remake a level multiple times!
+You might have to throwaway or redo levels, maybe even multiple times!
 It's OK.
 Do not think of this as wasted time or work.
 Instead, think of each discarded version as valuable research.
-This is why we call it game development -- development is a gradual process that takes time.
+This is why we call it game development -- development is a process that takes time.
 It will take time to figure out what makes for a good level and a good game.

-These simple playground-style debug levels are vital for testing game mechanics, physics, and general feel for the game.
-This is how you prototype a game.
+These simple playground-style debug levels are vital for testing game mechanics and general feel for the game.
+It is especially essential if you are prototyping your own character controller and player physics, to make sure the player can comfortably move around in the game.

-An experience goal is some kind of idea, feeling, or activity, that you want the player to understand or undergo while playing.
+An experience goal is some kind of idea, feeling, or activity for the player.
 To conceptualize goals, try starting with the phrase, "In this level, the player should [learn/feel/do]..."

-- In this level, the player should... ... learn how to use the double jump ability.
-(Experience as tutorial)
+In this level, the player should... ... learn how to use the double jump ability.
+(Tutorial)

-- In this level, the player should... ... feel vulnerable, then reach the safehouse and feel relief.
-(Experience as emotion)
+In this level, the player should... ... feel vulnerable, then reach the safehouse and feel relief.
+(Emotion)

-- In this level, the player should... ... dodge deadly traps and unlock a shortcut at the end.
-(Experience as activity)
+In this level, the player should... ... dodge deadly traps and unlock a shortcut at the end.
+(Activity)

-- In this level, the player should... ... feel like they're escaping a medieval prison.
-(Experience as fantasy)
+In this level, the player should... ... feel like they're escaping a medieval prison.
+(Fantasy)

 BE SPECIFIC.